Top 11 Attractions in Sibu (2024)

 Housed in the former Sarawak Municipal Building, history lovers would adore this place, as one could learn about the rich history of Sibu in its early days.
-Among the things that you will find here are stories of the migration of Chinese migrants from different dialect groups, besides being treated to seeing old photographs and cultural exhibits on other ethnic groups in Rejang and the collection of fine antique artefacts like Chinese porcelain and clay vases.
+You will get to discover stories of the migration of Chinese migrants from different dialect groups in this centre, one of the historical attractions in Sibu.
+You will also get to see old photographs, cultural exhibits on other ethnic groups in Rejang, and the collection of fine antique artefacts like Chinese porcelain and clay vases.

 The Bukit Lima Nature Reserve lies conveniently in the heart of town, amid the Kampung Sentosa settlement.
-Besides owning jungle trails suitable for forest walks and running, the Bukit Lima Nature Reserve is also home to 39 species of birds, and one can just come here to watch and admire rare birds like the flowerpeckers, sunbirds, and babblers.
-You can even catch a glimpse of the wildlife nearby like pangolins, the Giant Squirrel, the Plantain Squirrel, Treeshews, and the Sambar deer while going for a leisurely jog.
+Besides owning jungle trails suitable for forest walks and running, the Bukit Lima Nature Reserve is also home to 39 species of birds, and one can just come here to watch and admire rare birds like flowerpeckers, sunbirds, and babblers.
+You can even catch a glimpse of the wildlife nearby, like pangolins, the Giant Squirrel, the Plantain Squirrel, Treeshews, and the Sambar deer, while going for a leisurely jog.

-This is a must-visit for anyone coming to Sibu, as it is the first and only medical museum in Malaysia.
+Not only is Lau King Howe Hospital Museum one of the must-visit attractions in Sibu, but it is also the first and only medical museum in Malaysia.
 The museum is dedicated to Lau King Howe, who has helped and impacted many lives since he moved to Sibu in 1915.
 What started as an intention to help rubber plantation activities eventually became a lifelong purpose for helping the people of Sibu and Rajang Valley.

 Built in 2005, Lin’s Swan Garden is an enthralling place to visit and is undoubtedly an excellent spot for photo-taking.
 The highlight of this garden is the display of the statues of the 12 zodiac animals from the Chinese calendar, with a colossal swan statue as the centrepiece.
 According to the locals, this display symbolises happiness and good luck to the residents.